-The most common financial analyst tools are Excel, PowerPoint, and Word, which are used to create financial models, reports and presentations for senior management of a business or for clients.
+The most common financial analyst tools are Excel, PowerPoint, and Word, which are used to create financial models, reports, and presentations for senior management of a business or for clients.
 Other tools include data and analytics platforms such as Capital IQ, Bloomberg, PitchBook Data, and Reuters.
-By using these data platforms, analysts are able to perform various types of financial analysis based real-time information about companies and businesses they are performing work on.
+By using these data platforms, analysts are able to perform various types of financial analysis based on real-time information about companies and businesses they are performing work on.

 Below is a break down of subject weightings in the FMVA® financial analyst program.
 As you can see there is a heavy focus on financial modeling, finance, Excel, business valuation, budgeting/forecasting, PowerPoint presentations, accounting and business strategy.

 A well rounded financial analyst possesses all of the above skills!

 CFI is the global institution behind the financial modeling and valuation analyst FMVA® Designation.
 CFI is on a mission to enable anyone to be a great financial analyst and have a great career path.
 In order to help you advance your career, CFI has compiled many resources to assist you along the path.